DatNgo1995/pickuptask/README.md

 npm install
 node server.js pickup_times.csv
-(or put another csv file with the same structure and change the argument accordingly) Program runs on browser at localhost:3000
+(or put another csv file with the same structure and change the argument accordingly) Program runs on browser at localhost:8000 at default or port can be specified via command.